-Kenya’s Nairobi National Park safari Experience
+Nairobi National Park Kenya Safari Experience

-The scattered acacia bush of the Nairobi National Park plays host to a wide variety of wildlife including the endangered black rhino, leopards, lions, cheetahs, buffaloes, hyenas and giraffes.
+The scattered acacia bush of Nairobi National Park plays host to a wide variety of wildlife including the endangered black rhino, leopards, lions, cheetahs, buffaloes, hyenas, and giraffes.
 Over 400 bird species are also recorded within the park borders.
 Nairobi National Park is sometimes referred to as Kifaru Ark which means “Rhinoceros Sanctuary” and it is one of Kenya’s most successful rhinoceros sanctuaries where visitors can be certain of seeing a black rhinoceros in its natural habitat.

 Despite its relatively small size, the park boasts a large and varied wildlife population and is one of Kenya’s most successful rhinoceros sanctuaries.
 Officially opened in 1946, Nairobi National Park was the first national park established in Kenya.
-The park covers an area of 117.21 square kilometers (45.26 sq. mi) an area small compared to most of the national parks in Kenya or Africa generally.
+The park covers an area of 117.21 square kilometers (45.26 sq. mi), an area smaller compared to most of the national parks in Kenya or Africa generally.
 In altitude, the park ranges between 1,533 and 1,760 m (5,030 and 5,774 ft.).

-The David Sheldrick Trust runs a sanctuary in the park that hand rears orphaned elephant and rhinoceros calves.
+The David Sheldrick Trust runs a sanctuary in the park that hand-rears orphaned elephant and rhinoceros calves.
 These are later released back into secure sanctuaries.
 Orphaned and sick animals are brought to the sanctuary from all over Kenya.
 The sanctuary is situated just close to the park’s main entrance and can be visited by tourists on short Kenya safaris to Nairobi National Park.
 The sanctuary was set up by Daphine Sheldrick after the death of her husband David Sheldrick, the anti-poaching warden of Tsavo National Park.

 Attractions in Nairobi National park